The Ever-Changing River: Embracing Impermanence in My Therapeutic Practice

 - Apr 30

-Impermanence is more than just an abstract concept—it's alive in every aspect of my therapeutic practice.
-Each relationship I build, each story I witness, and every deeply personal moment shared in my therapy space constantly reminds me that nothing is ever fixed or permanent.
-It's a humbling truth, one that the Greek philosopher Heraclitus captured perfectly when he said, "No man ever steps in the same river twice, for it's not the same river and he's not the same man."
-Yet, how often do we truly grasp the profound freedom this simple insight offers?
+Impermanence is more than an abstract concept—it's a living truth woven into every aspect of my therapeutic practice.
+Each relationship I build, every story I witness, and every deeply personal moment shared in my therapy space remind me that nothing is fixed or permanent.
+This humbling reality echoes the words of the Greek philosopher Heraclitus: "No man ever steps in the same river twice, for it's not the same river and he's not the same man."
+But how often do we truly appreciate the freedom this insight provides?

 The Comfort in Change: Why Impermanence Offers Freedom

-Imagine for a moment genuinely accepting that nothing remains unchanged—neither your struggles nor your joys.
-What if you realised, deeply and completely, that no difficult situation lasts indefinitely?
-Buddhist teachings highlight this truth profoundly: "All conditioned things are impermanent—when one sees this with wisdom, one turns away from suffering."
+Accepting change can be incredibly liberating.
+Imagine understanding that nothing, neither your struggles nor your joys, remains unchanged.
+What if you realized that no difficult situation lasts indefinitely?
+Buddhist teachings highlight this truth: "All conditioned things are impermanent—when one sees this with wisdom, one turns away from suffering."

-Here's a curious paradox I've discovered in my therapeutic practice: accepting impermanence doesn't weaken connections—it deepens them.
-How can that be?
-Consider therapy itself: when someone steps into my practice, we both know that our relationship is ultimately temporary.
+Here’s a curious aspect of my therapeutic practice: accepting impermanence doesn’t weaken connections; it deepens them.
+How does this work?
+Consider therapy itself: when someone enters my practice, we both know that our relationship is, ultimately, temporary.
+Its purpose is to empower them to grow and eventually live independently.

-Yet rather than making me cautious or distant, this understanding compels me to show up completely, authentically, fully present to each precious interaction.
-Lao Tzu beautifully captures this idea in the Tao Te Ching: "If you realize that all things change, there is nothing you will try to hold on to."
+Rather than making me cautious or distant, this truth compels me to engage fully and authentically with each interaction.
+Lao Tzu beautifully sums this idea in the Tao Te Ching: "If you realize that all things change, there is nothing you will try to hold on to."

 Living with Temporariness: An Invitation to Presence

-Marcus Aurelius, in his Meditations, gently reminds us: "Everything is ephemeral."
-This idea isn't meant to provoke despair but rather curiosity—an invitation to embrace each moment more fully.
-When we genuinely accept impermanence, anxiety about the future and regrets about the past begin to fade, replaced instead by a profound sense of presence and authenticity.
+Marcus Aurelius, in his Meditations, reminds us: "Everything is ephemeral."
+This assertion should not evoke despair but inspire curiosity—an invitation to embrace each moment.
+When we truly accept impermanence, anxiety about the future and regrets about the past fade away.
+We gain a profound sense of presence and authenticity.

-This shift isn't merely philosophical—it manifests physically.
-I've watched clients' breathing deepen, their shoulders drop, and their voices strengthen as they begin to embody this truth.
-The constant chatter of anxious thoughts ("What if this never changes?"
-"I'll always feel this broken") gradually quietens.
-The heavy weight of depression—that sense that suffering is permanent and inescapable—lightens when we truly understand that no state, however painful, remains unchanged forever.
+This shift isn’t just philosophical; it manifests physically.
+I've noticed clients' breathing deepen and their voices strengthen as they embody this truth.
+The noise of anxious thoughts gradually quiets.
+The heaviness of depression lifts when we internalize that no state—no matter how painful—remains unchanged.

-Think about the patterns in your life—the relationship you're afraid to leave, the career you dread every morning, the identity you've worn like a mask.
-What if you recognised these not as fixed and inescapable but as temporary experiences, ready to shift if only you'd let them?
+Consider your own patterns—the relationship that holds you back, the career you dread, or the identity you cling to.
+What if you acknowledged these not as fixed states but as temporary experiences, ready to shift if you allow them?

 Letting Go to Grow: Embracing Change in Relationships

-There's a beautiful liberation in the thought that everything changes.
-Poet Rainer Maria Rilke wisely encourages us to "let everything happen to you: beauty and terror.
+There’s beauty in accepting that everything changes.
+Poet Rainer Maria Rilke advised us to "let everything happen to you: beauty and terror.
 Just keep going.
 No feeling is final."
-Yet, how often do we cling desperately to people, moments, or roles that no longer serve us?
-What if we trusted that letting go is not an act of losing but of making space for something truer, something more aligned with who we genuinely are?
+Yet, how often do we cling to people, moments, or roles that no longer serve us?
+What if we trusted that letting go opens doors to something truer and more aligned with our authentic selves?

-This isn't about detachment—quite the opposite.
-It's a deeper, richer kind of attachment.
-It's loving fully while knowing that things inevitably evolve, transform, or even end.
-Could this awareness give you the courage to finally release what you've been desperately clinging to, knowing something more authentic awaits?
+This isn’t about detachment; it’s about forming deeper, richer attachments.
+It’s loving fully while understanding that everything evolves, transforms, or even ends.
+Could this awareness empower you to finally release what you've clung to, making space for something more authentic?

 The Wisdom of Endings: Making Space for the New

-The Bhagavad Gita teaches us to live fully in the present, assuring us, "Whatever happened was good, whatever is happening is good, whatever will happen will also be good."
-This isn't blind optimism; it's an invitation to trust the natural flow of life.
-Imagine how freeing it would feel to let go of the anxiety of permanence—to no longer fear endings because you've come to trust that every ending makes space for a new beginning.
+The Bhagavad Gita encourages us to live fully, stating: "Whatever happened was good, whatever is happening is good, whatever will happen will also be good."
+This perspective isn’t blind optimism; it’s a trust in life’s natural flow.
+Imagine how freeing it would feel to let go of the anxiety of permanence and no longer fear endings.
+Every ending paves the way for a new beginning.

-I've watched this realisation unfold in my clients' lives.
-When someone grasps that impermanence doesn't diminish but enriches their experiences, transformation becomes possible.
-They move from a place of fearful stagnation into genuine growth—embracing life, relationships, and experiences with newfound openness and authenticity.
+I’ve witnessed this realization in my clients' lives.
+When one understands that impermanence enriches experiences rather than diminishes them, transformation follows.
+They move from fearful stagnation to genuine growth—embracing life, relationships, and experiences with newfound openness.

-For those who have adapted to trauma by creating rigidly controlled lives—where spontaneity feels dangerous and change terrifying—embracing impermanence can feel counterintuitive at first.
-The very structures that once protected you may now constrain you.
-Yet in acknowledging that even these protective patterns are impermanent, there's profound permission to evolve beyond survival mechanisms into a life of genuine flourishing.
+For those who’ve adapted to trauma by creating controlled lives, embracing impermanence can feel counterintuitive at first.
+The structures once protective may now constrain you.
+However, acknowledging that these patterns are impermanent provides permission to evolve into a flourishing life.

 Holding Life Lightly: A Personal Practice

-Personally, this is more than theory—it's how I strive to live every day and how I’ve survived multiple traumas.
-Each moment, each relationship, receives my complete attention precisely because I know it won't last forever.
-This awareness makes life extraordinarily precious.
+This insight goes beyond theory—it shapes how I strive to live every day, how I've navigated multiple traumas.
+Each moment and relationship receives my complete attention because I know it won’t last forever.
+This awareness makes life incredibly precious.

-Ask yourself: what would your life look like if you stopped trying to hold onto things tightly?
+Ask yourself: what if you stopped trying to hold on tightly to everything?
 How might your relationships, career, and sense of self shift if you truly embraced impermanence?

 The Beautiful Dance: Finding Authenticity in Impermanence

-The paradox of impermanence is truly beautiful: by fully accepting that nothing lasts forever, we become capable of richer, deeper, and more authentic connections.
-Philosopher Alan Watts beautifully articulates this truth: "The only way to make sense out of change is to plunge into it, move with it, and join the dance."
+The paradox of impermanence is inspiring: by accepting that nothing lasts forever, we can forge richer connections.
+Philosopher Alan Watts articulates this beautifully: "The only way to make sense out of change is to plunge into it, move with it, and join the dance."

 Returning to the River

-Like that ever-flowing river Heraclitus described, our lives are in constant motion.
-When we resist this flow—clinging desperately to what is familiar even when it harms us—we create suffering.
-But when we recognise that everything, including our deepest pain, is temporary, we find the courage to release what no longer serves us.
+Like the ever-flowing river Heraclitus described, our lives are in constant motion.
+When we resist this flow—clinging to what's familiar, even if it harms us—we create suffering.
+However, when we acknowledge that everything, including our deepest pain, is temporary, we gain courage to release what no longer serves us.

-There are many examples of this very powerful idea across all religious and philosophical texts from Christian to Buddhist.
-This isn't about minimising current pain but placing it within the larger context of ongoing transformation—recognising that our current state, whatever it may be, is simply one chapter in a longer story.
+This powerful concept appears across religious and philosophical texts, from Christian teachings to Buddhist principles.
+It's not about minimizing current pain but placing it in the context of ongoing transformation—recognizing that any state we are in is just a chapter in a longer narrative.

-The truth is simple yet profound: nothing lasts forever—neither trauma, nor toxic relationships, nor the adaptations you made to survive them.
-In embracing this impermanence, you free yourself to step into the flowing river of authentic living, where each moment offers a new possibility, a fresh beginning, another chance to become who you truly are.
+The truth is simple yet profound: nothing lasts forever—neither trauma, toxic relationships, nor the adaptations we crafted to survive them.
+Embracing impermanence frees you to step into the flowing river of authentic living, where each moment offers new potential, fresh beginnings, and opportunities to become who you truly are.

 Jimi D Katsis